Gray Family History

 1997

-Gray Metal South relocates to Dunn, NC into a 235,000 sq. ft. facility; Gray Metal Products relocates its primary operations to Avon, NY.
+• Gray Metal South sells its Virginia location, relocates to Dunn, North Carolina, and grows into a 235,000 sq. ft. operation.

 1998